 Research and development

 Focus on R&D is the most important pillar in Lundbeck’s ambition to improve treatment for people living with psychiatric and neurological disorders.
-We are specialists in our area and have research facilities in Denmark and China, and more than 1,000 employees work in our R&D units.
+We are specialists in our area and have a state-of-the-art research facility in Denmark, and more than 800 employees work in our R&D units.
 We cooperate closely with strategic partners all over the world, ensuring the best possible foundation for innovation and the development of new treatment solutions.

 More information about developing drugs